Kaimakli: Industry

 The Regis Milk Industries, a major ice cream producer on the island, has its factory located at 1 Synergasias Street.

 Sport

 Achilleas is a Cypriot basketball club founded in 1943, nowadays running basketball, volleyball and table tennis divisions.
 It has been an integral part of the community in the suburb.
 The club is named after Achilles (Ἀχιλλεύς) a legendary figure of the Greek mythology.
-Also, Kaimakli has three football teams: Omonoia Voreios, Polos Kaimakli and Morfotikos Kaimakli.
+Also, Kaimakli has three football teams: Omonoia Voreiou Polou, Kaimakli and Morfotikos Kaimakli.